AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModelAqwamStyle.md

 Hello guys!
 Today, I will be showing you on how to create a reward-maximization-based model that could predict the likelihood that the player will buy the item.

-However, this comes with my own style of doing things where it would learn faster with a trade-off of heightened complexity.
-So feel free to experiment this yourself!
+However, this comes with my own style of doing things where it would learn faster with a trade-off of increased complexity.
+So, feel free to experiment this yourself!

 Currently, you need these to produce the model: